-- Before using the restore option, the IBM VASA Provider service must be stopped as explained in "Checking and controlling the Spectrum Connect Linux service" on page 61.
+- Before using the restore option, the IBM VASA Provider service must be stopped as explained in "Checking and controlling the Spectrum Connect Linux service" on page 60.
 Start the service again after the configuration has been loaded. - restore should be used only with a freshly installed Spectrum Connect that has not yet been configured.

 Table 22.
-Arguments for sc_configuration Argument Use after sc_configuration to: backup -f <file name=""> -k &lt;8 characters&gt; or backupfile <file name="">key &lt;8 characters&gt;</file></file> Save the current IBM Storage Provider configuration to the specified file using an AES-256 encryption key that comprises 8 characters.
-For example: sc_configuration backup -f confbackup -k abcdefghijklmnop Important: You will need to provide this key in any restore operation (see below). restore -f <file name=""> -k &lt;8 characters&gt;</file> Load a configuration from a specified file by providing the file name and the encryption key that was used in the creation of the file. restorefile <file name="">key &lt;8 characters&gt;</file> Attention: See the notes above this table.
-For example: sc_configuration restore -f confgbackup -k abcdefghijklmnop -h orhelp Display help information that is relevant to sc_configuration .
-You can also display help for the backup or restore argument if it is typed on the command line as well.
+Arguments for sc_configuration Argument Use after sc_configuration to: backup -f <file name=""> -k <8 characters> or backupfile <file name="">key <8 characters></file></file> Save the current IBM Storage Provider configuration to the specified file using an AES-256 encryption key that comprises 8 characters.
+For example: sc_configuration backup -f confbackup -k abcdefghijklmnop Important: You will need to provide this key in any restore operation (see below). restore -f <file name=""> -k <8 characters></file> Load a configuration from a specified file by providing the file name and the encryption key that was used in the creation of the file. restorefile <file name="">key <8 characters></file> Attention: See the notes above this table.
+For example: sc_configuration restore -f confgbackup -k abcdefghijklmnop -h Display help information that is relevant to sc_configuration . orhelp You can also display help for the backup or restore argument if it is typed on the command line as well.